Federated Learning for Medical Image Analysis: A Survey: Conclusion

 \section{Conclusion}

 In this paper, we review the recent advances in federated learning (FL) for medical image analysis.
 We summarize existing FL methods from a system view and categorize them into client-end, server-end, and client-server communication methods.
 For each category, we provide a novel ``question-answer" paradigm to elaborate on the motivation and mechanism of different FL methods in medical image analysis.
-We also introduce existing software tools/platforms and benchmark medical image datasets that have been used for federated learning.
-In addition, we conduct an experiment to empirically compare different FL methods on a popular benchmark imaging database (\ie, ADNI).
-We further discuss current challenges, potential research opportunities, and future directions of FL-based medical image analysis.
-We hope that this survey paper could provide researchers with a clear picture of the recent development of FL in medical image analysis and that more research efforts can be inspired and initiated in this exciting research field.
+We also introduce existing benchmark medical image datasets that have been used for federated learning.
+In addition, we conduct an experiment to empirically compare representative FL methods on a popular benchmark imaging database (\ie, ADNI).
+We further discuss current challenges, potential research opportunities, and future directions of FL in medical image analysis.
+We hope that this survey paper will provide researchers with a clear picture of the recent development of FL in medical image analysis and that more research efforts can be inspired and initiated in this exciting research field.